Skip to main content

 house figurine

 A secure and well-maintained roof is a critical component of any home, offering protection from the elements and ensuring the longevity of any humble abode.
-However, not all roofs are created equal when it comes to insurance coverage.
-I mean, have you ever wondered what could possibly make a roof so unpopular that even insurance companies want to distance themselves from it?
+However, not all roofs are created equal regarding insurance coverage.
+Have you ever wondered what could make a roof so unpopular that even insurance companies want to distance themselves from it?

-After having spent over 3 decades in the roofing business, RoofCrafters can tell you that insurance companies carefully assess the insurability of roofs based on various factors, and sadly, several elements can lead to the classification of a roof as uninsurable or result in higher insurance premiums.
+After spending over 3 decades in the roofing business, RoofCrafters can tell you that insurance companies carefully assess the insurability of roofs based on various factors, and sadly, several elements can lead to the classification of a roof as uninsurable or result in higher insurance premiums.

 So, if you feel as though your roof is a lot like me in middle school and it's not getting the recognition it deserves (from your insurance company, of course), you’re in the right place!
 In just a few short moments, you’ll learn the key factors that could be contributing to your homeowner’s insurance provider turning a blind eye to you, 10 ways you could potentially lose roof coverage in the future, and lastly, your next steps.
 Let’s get started, shall we?